-How to Tell if a Darkling Beetle is Male or Female: Easy Identification Tips
+How to Tell if a Male vs. Female Darkling Beetle: Easy Identification Tips

 Darkling beetles are fascinating insects, but determining their gender can be a bit tricky.
 These nocturnal scavengers come in various sizes and forms, usually presenting a dark or brown coloration.
 Before we dive into identifying the gender differences, let’s get a clearer understanding of these beetles that are found in diverse habitats like woodlands, deserts, and agricultural fields.